 If you steal items valued at over $2,000, the state will charge you with a felony.
 The penalties for these higher-level felonies range from 18 months to 12 years in prison, fines of up to a million dollars, and varying years of parole once you get out of prison.

 In addition to these possible penalties, the prosecution will likely demand restitution in an attempt to make the victim whole.
 This means that the defendant must pay the victim back for the value of the property they took.
 But there are a number of defenses against such charges.
-So speak with a Montrose criminal defense attorney today to discuss your options.
+Speak with a Montrose criminal defense attorney today to discuss your options.

 When your future is on the line, your choice of legal representation is important.
 The following should be some of your top considerations when choosing a Montrose criminal defense lawyer to represent you: